-The IPS display packs a hefty 5,120 x 2,880 resolution at 60Hz and a 500-nit maximum brightness.
+The Retina display packs a hefty 5,120 x 2,880 resolution at 60Hz and a 500-nit maximum brightness.
 For storage your options are limited, ranging from 1TB to 4TB on a PCIe NVMe SSD.
 Your ports are limited as well, offering four USB-A (5Gbps), four Thunderbolt 3 (40Gbps), an SD card reader, and a headphone jack.
-The big plus here is an Ethernet port that supports 10Gbps transfers, getting you ready for the future.
+The big plus here is an Ethernet port that supports 10Gbps transfers, which can be a lifesaver for transferring video across the network at 4K or 8K.
 This AIO includes built-in speakers and Apple’s “magical” peripherals.

-Gaming company Corsair dipped its toe into the compact workstation space with the Corsair One Pro i180.
-Measuring just 7.87 (D) x 6.79 (W) x 14.96 (H) inches, this Mini-ITX desktop packs a punch thanks to a selection of Intel CPUs, including the Core i9-9920X processor with 12 cores and 24 threads.
-It’s complemented by Nvidia’s GeForce RTX 2080 or RTX 2080 Ti graphics cards and up to 64GB of system memory running at 2,666MHz.
+Gaming company Corsair dipped its toe into the compact workstation space with the Corsair One Pro i200.
+Measuring just 7.87 (D) x 6.79 (W) x 14.96 (H) inches, this Mini-ITX desktop packs a punch thanks to a selection of Intel CPUs.
+You have the choice between the i9-9920X with 12 cores and 24 threads or the i9-10940X with 14 cores and 28 threads.
+It’s complemented by Nvidia’s GeForce RTX 2080 Ti graphics card and up to 64GB of system memory running at 2,666MHz.
 The only task getting in the way of your video editing is this workstation’s huge gaming potential.

 This Dell XPS machine may be cheaper than most of the other entries on this list, but that doesn’t mean it’s not capable.
-The configuration we chose has Intel’s Core i7-9700 eight-core processor paired with Nvidia’s GeForce GTX 1660 Ti discrete GPU.
+The configuration we chose has Intel’s Core i7-11700 eight-core processor paired with Nvidia’s GeForce GTX 1660 Ti discrete GPU.
 You have the option of 8GB of memory, all the way up to 64GB.
 The latter is complete overkill, so 16GB or 32GB is recommended.
-You can upgrade the CPU and GPU as well during the configuration process, with up to the i9-9900K processor and up to the RTX 2080 Super graphics card.
+You can upgrade the CPU and GPU as well during the configuration process.
+The upgrades include the i9-11900K with its blistering clock speed and up to a AMD RX 5700 XT.

 For storage, your options are somewhat limited.
 A single drive ranges from 512GB to 2TB whereas your selection opens up when configuring dual drives.
 The video output depends on the chosen GPU, though you’ll find 11 USB ports moving data up to 10Gbps, a c0llection of 5.1 channel audio ports, and loads more.
 This desktop even includes a DVD writer that you can swap out for a Blu-ray writer at an additional $50.